securityfirst/tent-content/contents_en/travel/preparation/beginner/key-documents.md

 # Other documents

+*	Ensure your driver's licence is valid, if needed.
+*   Obtain insurance and check it is valid.
+Consider travel, health, accident and other coverage, as appropriate.
+*	Obtain proof of immunization and create emergency medical card (see "Medical").
+*	Obtain permits to travel to restricted areas or transport restricted items if required.

+(Learn more about restricted routes in [vehicles](umbrella://lesson/vehicles).)

 *   Obtain or establish written procedures.
 For example:
 		* What to do in an emergency;
         * Security protocols for your team or organisation.
         * See "Standard Operating Procedures."
-*   Obtain insurance and check it is valid.
-*	Obtain proof of immunization and create emergency medical card (see "Medical").

 # Protect your documents